Jay Cutler: College career

-Cutler ended his career by leading Vanderbilt past Tennessee 28–24, their first over the Volunteers since 1982 (the year before Cutler was born), and the first in Knoxville since 1975.
+Cutler ended his career by leading Vanderbilt past Tennessee, 28–24, their first over the Volunteers since 1982 (the year before Cutler was born) and the first in Knoxville since 1975.
 Cutler passed for three touchdowns and 315 yards, becoming the first quarterback in school history to record four consecutive 300-yard passing performances.
-Cutler's final play in college was the game-winning (and streak-ending) touchdown pass to teammate Earl Bennett against Tennessee.
+Cutler's final play in college was the game-winning and streak-ending touchdown pass to teammate Earl Bennett against Tennessee.
 A finalist for the Johnny Unitas Golden Arm Award (nation's top senior quarterback), Cutler was a first-team All-SEC pick by the league's coaches and led the conference with a school-record 3,288 yards of total offense.

 While at Vanderbilt, Cutler was a three-year captain and four-year starter, setting school career records for total offense (9,953 yards), touchdown passes (59), passing yards (8,697), pass completions (710), pass attempts (1,242), and combined touchdowns (76).

 Cutler graduated from Vanderbilt in 2005 with a bachelor's degree in human and organizational development.
+In 2016, Cutler was inducted into the Vanderbilt Athletics Hall of Fame.